ewfx/gaipl-seagulls-v25/README.md

 ✅ **AI-driven insights → Smarter decision-making**
 ✅ **Automation → Increased efficiency & productivity**

-## 🛠️ How We Built It
-Briefly outline the technologies, frameworks, and tools used in development.

 ## 🚧 Challenges We Faced
 - Real time integrations with Enterprise Tools like Service now, Splunk, Appdynamics
 - Creation of sample Datasets for incidents and telemetry related data